Choose where you compete

 - KPIs & commercial success; please demonstrate your metrics, including real numbers, not just percentages (e.g. share of checkout post-implementation)

-Entries are invited from all organisations offering Open Banking products and services to consumers or SMEs that can demonstrate what activities they have undertaken during the qualifying period to set them apart as a strong advocate of frictionless commerce.
+Entries are invited from all organisations offering Open Banking-powered products and services to consumers or SMEs that can demonstrate how they have delivered a leading customer experience during the qualifying period.
 This category recognises the overall customer journey, including onboarding, journeys across channels, and the end-to-end experience beyond a single product or interface.

 Judges will be looking for evidence of success in the following criteria: